beetleman/beetleman.github.io/source/_drafts/clojure-vs-python-web-benchmark.md

     ["" hello-resource]
     [true (yada/as-resource nil)]]])
 ```
-Again more code then [Python] but code is more declarative in my opinion and we have query validation build in.
+Again more code then [Python] but code is more declarative in my opinion and we have query validation build-in.

 # Benchmark

-For benchmark i used [wrk] with this set op parameters:
+For benchmark I used [wrk] with this set op parameters:

 ```bash
 wrk -t12 -c1000 -d60s -s report.lua http://localhost:8080/?delay=$delay
 ```

 Where `report.lua` is little script generating csv from test and it's available in [benchmark] repo.
-Before etch test [wrk] is used without lua script for warm up [JVM] (its not needed for [Python]).
+Before each test [wrk] is used without lua script for warm up [JVM] (its not needed for [Python]).

-[Python] implementations was run on [gunicorn] using `number_of_cpu_cores*2` workers.
-It should give [Python] equal chance vs [JVM].
+[Python] implementations were run on [gunicorn] using `number_of_cpu_cores*2` workers.
+This should give [Python] equal chance vs [JVM].

 # Results

-For first run I got surprising results because [Yada] was only faster than [Flask]:
+For the first run I got surprising results because [Yada] was faster than [Flask] only:

 ## Aiohttp